cis198-2016s/slides/02/content.md

 ---
 ## Enums

-- Enum constructors like `Result::Ok` and the like can be used as functions.
+- Enum constructors like `Resultish::Ok` and the like can be used as functions.
 - This is not currently very useful, but will become so when we cover closures & iterators.